USB (Universal Serial Bus) ports have been a common port on PC's for a number of years. It is now the main way of connecting devices to a PC.

 A and B connectors are the most common, although Mini-B connectors are common on Digital Cameras and hubs along with other products.

-Motherboards and devices started to appear in 2010 with USB 3.0 this builds on the USB 2.0 standard by allowing faster speeds of transfer over 2.0 (x10) in practice lower is realistic.
+USB 3.0 Motherboards and devices started to appear in 2010 with USB 3.0, this builds on the USB 2.0 standard by allowing faster speeds of transfer over 2.0 (x10).

 Your Computer can use 3.0 devices through a USB 2.0 port, obviously at the lower speed.
-Or with 3.0 hardware and the supplied modified leads you can use the faster rates.
+Or with 3.0 hardware on a seperate card and leads you can retro fit and add new ports to devices.

 USB connectors can be found on just about every device from keyboards and printers to watches with flash memory built-in.